-Emily Hammer began her path to social work right here at UB’s nursing program.
-Hammer was not sure what it was that she wanted to do with her life, but she knew she wanted to help people.
-Her mother, a nurse, suggested she try nursing, but it the long run that did not work out.
-Emily says she “wanted to do psychiatric mental health nursing, but as I got farther into the program I really could not handle blood or bodily-type of stuff.”
-Instead, Hammer switched to a double major in Psychology and Health and Human Services with a concentration in community mental health.
-She also picked up a double minor in counseling and sociology.
+Emily Hammer’s path to social work began in UB’s nursing program.
+Unsure of her definitive life plan, she did know she wanted to help people.
+Her mother, a nurse, suggested she try nursing, but for Hammer, it did not work out.
+She initially “wanted to do psychiatric mental health nursing, she said.
+“But as I got farther into the program, I couldn’t handle blood or bodily-type of stuff.”
+She switched to a double major in Psychology and Health and Human Services with a concentration in community mental health.
+She also added a double minor in counseling and sociology.

-Hammer’s passion for helping others is clear as she describes her previous experiences.
-Emily describes an internship that she previously completed in California at a residential treatment center for teenagers.
-There, she served as a mentor for students with behavioral issues.
-She states “we walked through the day with them, helped with behavioral issues and mentored them through all the struggles and moving through all the different things that they are trying to recover from.”
+Hammer’s passion for helping others is clear.
+In a previous internship, at a California residential treatment center for teenagers, she served as a mentor for students with behavioral issues.
+“We walked through the day with them,” she said.
+“We helped with behavioral issues and mentored them through the struggles—moving through everything that they are trying to recover from.”

-Last summer Hammer worked with the indigenous population of Costa Rica, teaching them English and helping with community building, using the resources that her group brought to help the community with what they needed.
+In the summers of 2015 and 2016, Hammer worked with the indigenous populations in Costa Rica, teaching English and helping with community building, using resources that her group brought to help the community with what they needed.

 “When I graduate, I would love to do school social work, though I see myself taking a clinical route first,” summed up Hammer.
 “I’d like to get the clinical experience and supervision to get my C [clinical license], then I would be open to doing school social work.
 I value the macro side of things, but I am much more interested in helping individuals.
 As much as we can make change on a large scale, individual change is so valuable and impactful.
 I want to be involved in that side of social work.”